phonghuule/fine-tuning-llms-on-aws/README.md

-# Gaining operational insights with AIOps using Amazon DevOps Guru
+# FFine-tuning LLMs using Amazon SageMaker, AWS Trainium, and Optimum Neuron

 This lab is provided as part of **[AWS Innovate AI/ML and Data Edition](https://aws.amazon.com/events/aws-innovate/apj/aiml-data/)**.